Insulin Pumps & Air Bubbles: you don't have to put up with them!

 Whichever camp you belong to, don’t worry: we can identify!
 One of us (Danielle) has had the first experience, and the other (Michelle), the second.
 And although there were moments (days, weeks) of intense frustration, having applied the advice gathered from our son’s diabetes health care team, from our insulin pump company, and through other families, I can now say that we no longer experience more than the occasional, minor trouble with air bubbles.
 And all of the windows in our home remain intact.

-Here are some tips and tricks for you to try, to see what works in your situation:
+Here are some tips and tricks for you to try:

-When Filling a New Insulin Pump Cartridge/Reservoir with Insulin:
+When Filling a New Pump Reservoir with Insulin:

-If you pull too quickly on the plunger, air in the neck of the cartridge/reservoir may be pulled into the body of the cartridge/reservoir along with the insulin.
+- Draw the insulin slowly into the pump reservoir.
+If you pull too quickly on the plunger, air in the neck of the reservoir may be pulled into the body of the reservoir along with the insulin.

-2. After filling the cartridge/reservoir and attaching the tubing (or using a cartridge/reservoir cap if you plan to attach the tubing later), you could leave the filled cartridge/reservoir standing up on the counter for a half hour, before insertion into the insulin pump.
-This will allow bubbles to rise to top.
-Or you could wind the tubing around a cupboard knob so bubbles in the tubing rise as it hangs there.
+- After filling the reservoir and attaching the tubing, leave the filled reservoir standing up on the counter for several minutes to a half-hour before loading it into the insulin pump.
+This will give time for the bubbles to rise to top.
+Sometimes we wind the tubing around a cupboard knob so bubbles in the tubing rise as it hangs there.

-3. It may help to fill the cartridge/reservoir in stages:
+- It may help to fill the pump reservoir in stages:

-You could fill cartridge/reservoir 25% full, then purge existing air bubbles by: whacking it with a pen (a big, fat Sharpie seems to do the job) while the filling-syringe is still in the insulin bottle, and then pushing some insulin (along with bubbles) back into the vial.
-Then fill to 50% and repeat the purging process; repeat for 75% and then 100%.
+First fill it 25% full, then, leaving the filling-syringe in the insulin bottle, bring to the top existing air bubbles by whacking it with a pen (a big, fat Sharpie seems to do the job).
+Next purge the bubbles from the reservoir by pushing some insulin (along with the bubbles) back into the vial.
+Then fill fully, or up to your desired level, and purge the bubbles out as above.
+(You can create more stages if necessary by filling to 50% and repeating the purging process; then to 75% and finally to 100%.